vadhri/cps-notebook/modelling/Readme.md

 **Constant time simulation model**

-The variables are the same as above but the simuation is done using continous time plant.
+The variables are the same as above but the simuation is done using continous time plant for Ground vehicle simulation.